-A new 60,000-square-foot, two-story cancer and outpatient care center is under construction on the hospital's main campus in Upland and is expected to open by Fall 2019.
+A new 60,000-square-foot, two-story cancer and outpatient care center will open this year on the hospital's main campus in Upland and is expected to open by Fall 2019.
 The new center is an important milestone in the hospital's history and is a significant element of our multifaceted partnership with City of Hope, a world-renowned independent research and treatment center for cancer, diabetes, and other life-threatening diseases.